bernardo1024/Sanwaf-UI/README.md

 	data-sw-min 		- Minimum character limit
-	data-sw-max-value 	- Maximum value for the given type data-sw-min-value 	- Minimum value for the given type data-sw-format	 	- Format: Tries to best fit the data entered into the supplied mask data-sw-fixed-format 	- Fixed Format: The user must enter in data in exactly the same mask as indicated data-sw-related 	- Relate fields. format: \[related-to-element:type\] where type is '=' or 'value' data-sw-err-msg 	- Custom error message (overrides global msgs)
+	data-sw-max-value 	- Maximum value for the given type data-sw-min-value 	- Minimum value for the given type data-sw-related 	- Relate fields. format: \[related-to-element:type\] where type is '=' or 'value' data-sw-err-msg 	- Custom error message (overrides global msgs)